simonw/shot-scraper/README.md

     % ls -lah simonwillison.jpg
     -rw-r--r--@ 1 simon  staff   168K Mar  9 13:53 simonwillison.jpg

+### Retina images

+The `--retina` option sets a device scale factor of 2.
+This means that an image will have its resolution effectively doubled, emulating the display of images on [retina](https://en.wikipedia.org/wiki/Retina_display) or higher pixel density screens.

+    shot-scraper https://simonwillison.net/ -o simon.png \
+      --width 400 --height 600 --retina

+This example will produce an image that is 800px wide and 1200px high.

 ### Interacting with the page

 Sometimes it's useful to be able to manually interact with a page before the screenshot is captured.